RAHUL-AMBARAGONDA/DevSecOps-Project/README.md

 **Node Security Channel Type:** Set Node Image as the security channel type.

 **Scheduler Option:** Choose No Schedule to prevent unnecessary load on nodes reserved for security tasks.

+**Step 3: Configuring Node Pools for Kubernetes Cluster**

+In this step, we will configure the node pools for our Kubernetes cluster to define the resource allocation and scaling behavior for the nodes that make up the cluster.

+**Understanding Node Pool Quotas and Limitations (Free Tier)**

+In the Free Tier of Azure, there is a quota limit of 4 node pools with a total capacity of 4 vCPUs.
+This means that:

+If you use two nodes, each can have 2 vCPUs.

+This limit is ideal for lightweight applications or demos, like this DevSecOps project.

+**Note: If you upgrade to a paid tier, these limitations can be lifted, allowing for additional CPU resources and node pools.**

+**Node Pool Configuration Steps**

+Delete the Default System Node Pool (Optional for Paid Tier)

+Since the Free Tier has limited capacity, delete the default system node pool created by Azure.
+This ensures that your cluster’s quota is optimized for the nodes you configure manually.
+Add a New Node Pool (System Node)

+**Configure the node pool settings for your system node as follows:**

+**Node Pool Name: demosysnode**

+**Mode:** Select System to designate this as the main node pool handling essential cluster operations.

+**OS SKU:** Choose Azure Linux (Linux is required for system node pools).

+**Availability Zones:** Select None.

+**Enable Azure Spot Instances:** Leave Disabled (Spot instances are not compatible with system node pools).

+**Node Size:** Set to Standard B2pls v2 (2 vCPUs, 4 GiB memory).

+**Scale Method:** Choose Manual or Autoscale (recommended for automatic scaling).

+**Node Count:** Set to 1 node.

+**Max Pods per Node:** Set to 30 (can be adjusted between 30 - 250).

+**Enable Public IP per Node:** Leave Disabled (optional for this demo).

+**Add a New Node Pool (User Node)**

+We will now add a User Node pool with similar settings to support the application workloads in the cluster.

+Configure the User Node settings similarly, making sure it is designated for workload handling.